flexivrobotics/flexiv_ros2/README.md

 ## Usage

-**NOTE**: the instruction below is only a quick reference, see the [Flexiv ROS2 Documentation](https://rdk.flexiv.com/manual/ros2_packages.html) for more information.
+**NOTE**: the instruction below is only a quick reference, see the [Flexiv ROS 2 Documentation](https://rdk.flexiv.com/manual/ros2_packages.html) for more information.

-The prerequisites of using ROS2 with Flexiv Rizon robot are [enable RDK on the robot server](https://rdk.flexiv.com/manual/getting_started.html#activate-rdk-server) and [establish connection](https://rdk.flexiv.com/manual/getting_started.html#establish-connection) between the workstation PC and the robot.
+The prerequisites of using ROS 2 with Flexiv Rizon robot are [enable RDK on the robot server](https://rdk.flexiv.com/manual/getting_started.html#activate-rdk-server) and [establish connection](https://rdk.flexiv.com/manual/getting_started.html#establish-connection) between the workstation PC and the robot.

 The main launch file to start the robot driver is the `rizon.launch.py` - it loads and starts the robot hardware, joint state broadcaster, controllers and opens RViZ.
 The arguments for the launch file are as follows: